 Style and language

-General: Currently, IJRA can only accept manuscripts written in English.
+General: Currently, the International Journal of Regional Anaesthesia (IJRA) can only accept manuscripts written in English.
 Spelling should be US English or British English, but not a mixture.

-IJRA will copy edit accepted manuscripts before they are published.
-The editing is designed only to correct such things as misused words, spelling errors, missing references or incomplete citation information.
+International Journal of Regional Anaesthesia (IJRA) will copy edit accepted manuscripts before they are published.
+The editing is designed only to correct such things as misused words, spelling errors, missing references, or incomplete citation information.

 - Please use double line spacing.